Massachusetts Roads - I-90

 Back to Roads

-Courtesy Lou Corsaro, from the short time when there was no longer a toll charged for the first several exits, at least for passenger cars.
+Both tickets are from the short time when there was no toll charged for the first several exits, at least for passenger cars.
 This was done as a service to residents of Western Massachusetts, who need to traverse large distances to accomplish things suburban dwellers can do much more quickly, but was reinstated due to needing funds.
+The first, orange ticket is courtesy Lou Corsaro.
+I collected the second, gray one at an interesting time - immediately after Hurricane Irene.
+Travel on the Mass.
+Pike was free for the day, so I could keep the ticket.